xrootms/aws-3tier-terraform/README.md

-# 🏗️ Project: Multi-Tier Architecture on AWS using Terraform & Jenkins
+# Multi-Tier Architecture on AWS using Terraform & Jenkins
 ---

 ## 🖼️ **Architecture Overview**